Fact or Myth: Does Soap Expire?

 How To Know If A Soap Has Gone Rancid?

 Not sure if your soap is still good?
 Your senses are your best tool.
-Here’s what to look out for:
+The signs your soap has gone rancid are pretty clear –

 It Smells Off